G7 Reach Historic Agreement On Global Corporate Tax - UK Finance Minister - UrduPoint

 In a statement, the bloc made of Canada, France, Germany, Italy, Japan, the United Kingdom and the United States said the seven richest economies had committed to a global minimum tax of a least 15 percent on a country by country basis that would help government recover from the impact of the COVID-19 pandemic.

+US Secretary of the Treasury, Janet Yellen, pointed to the G7 taxation pact having no historic precedents.

+"The G7 Finance Ministers have made a significant, unprecedented commitment today that provides tremendous momentum towards achieving a robust global minimum tax at a rate of at least 15%," Yellen tweeted.

-The G7 finance ministers also said they expected the broader G20 group would support their proposed global tax reform at a summit to be held in Italy next month.
+The G7 finance ministers said they expected the broader G20 group to support their proposed global tax reform at a summit to be held in Italy next month.